Kentico/xperience-algolia/README.md

 ## :computer: How it works

 This integration uses a code-first approach to define Algolia indexes.
-A single class (created by your developers) contains the Algolia index fields, the individual field configurations, and automatically registers the Algolia index on application startup.
+A single class (created by your developers) contains the Algolia index attributes, the individual attribute configurations, and automatically registers the Algolia index on application startup.

 We recommend that your developers create a new [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) Class Library project to contain the Algolia search models they will create.
 This project can be referenced by both the CMS and .NET Core projects, allowing developers to reference the stongly-typed search models in each application.
 As a result, your developers can utilize Algolia's [POCO philosophy](https://www.algolia.com/doc/api-client/getting-started/install/csharp/?client=csharp#poco-types-and-jsonnet) while creating the search interface.

 ## :gear: Creating and registering an Algolia index

-An Algolia index and its fields are defined within a single class file, in which your custom class extends [`AlgoliaSearchModel`](https://github.com/Kentico/xperience-algolia/blob/master/src/Models/AlgoliaSearchModel.cs).
-Within the class, you define the fields of the index by creating properties which match the names of Xperience page fields to index.
+An Algolia index and its attributes are defined within a single class file, in which your custom class extends [`AlgoliaSearchModel`](https://github.com/Kentico/xperience-algolia/blob/master/src/Models/AlgoliaSearchModel.cs).
+Within the class, you define the attributes of the index by creating properties which match the names of Xperience page fields to index.
 The Xperience fields available may come from the `TreeNode` object, `SKUTreeNode` for products, or any custom page type fields.

 The index is registered via the [`RegisterAlgoliaIndex`](https://github.com/Kentico/xperience-algolia/blob/master/src/Attributes/RegisterAlgoliaIndexAttribute.cs) attribute which requires the type of the search model class and the code name of the Algolia index: